 The question of why an MSPE letter is important may ponder your mind.
 The answer is quite simple.

-The MSPE letter helps residency program directors determine if a candidate will be good for their program.
+The MSPE letter helps residency program directors determine if a candidate is good for their program.
 The student’s acceptance into a residency depends on this letter.
 Since it has the power to decide the fate of a student’s career, it plays a very crucial role in the medical journey of an individual.

 The National Resident Matching Program Survey requires the presence of an MSPE letter as part of the eligibility criteria to apply for residency.
 An MSPE letter will show that a student is a competitive candidate for residency.